 You can also ask for a Section 504 evaluation for your child.
 To get one, write to your school district’s 504 contact person.
 You can call your child’s school to find out who this person is.

 In some school districts, you can also ask the school counselor for this evaluation.
-Here is a sample 504 request letter from the Disability Rights Education & Defense Fund website.
+This page has a sample 504 request letter from the Disability Rights Education & Defense Fund website (look under “Initial 504 Plan” heading).

 If your child is approved for 504 services, your child’s school will work with you to create a 504 plan for your child.
 This plan is similar to an Individualized Education Program (IEP) and is specific to your child’s needs.